 There are other privileges that dwarf white privilege.
 We do not identify these as drivers of inequality or seek to address them in the way we do white privilege.
 Therefore, white privilege, as a major contributor to racial inequality, is a myth.

+The real privileges are not afforded to white people.
+They are afforded to those who grow up with two parents.
+Two-parent black families have a poverty rate of just 7%.
+On the other hand, single-parent white families have a poverty rate of 22%.
+It would appear that the real “privilege” is not being born white but being born into a two-parent household.
 If you want to attribute privilege to a certain race, Asian-Americans perform far better than white people.
 Not only do they have lower suicide rates, but they also tend to outperform whites in school, have better credit, and are about to surpass whites as the wealthiest race in the United States.

+[P1] White privilege is designed to frame inequality around race.
+[P2] The main determiner of inequality is not race.
 [P3] Therefore, white privilege as a driver of inequality is a myth.